LogosInitiative/logla/README.md

 Using this map has the advantage of creating a constanal redundancy, which makes it easier for listener to parse these long words.

-Note that *borrowed* lujva will not necessarily have a semantic deconstructions.
+Note that *borrowed* lujva will not necessarily have a semantic deconstruction.
 For example `balkonni`, meaning "balcony", does not mean a balanced cone.
 Most words will desconstruct nicely, just not all.

 ## Vocabulary